mbkoltai/ExaStoLog/doc/README.md

       1. [Sobol total sensitivity index](#sobol-total-sensitivity-index)
 1. [Parameter fitting by simulated annealing](#8-parameter-fitting-by-simulated-annealing)

+The steps below are also available and directly executable in [this MATLAB live script](./wrapper.mlx).

 ### 1. Prerequisites

 ##### - MATLAB version 2015b or later